358th Bombardment Squadron: Combat in the European Theater

 Due to the haste to move heavy bombers to Europe, the squadron was insufficiently trained for combat and it continued to train in England until it entered combat on 17 November 1942 in a strike against Saint-Nazaire, but returned without striking, having been unable to locate its target.
 It attacked Saint-Nazaire the following day, although its intended target was La Pallice.
 Its initial raids were on airfields, railroads and submarine pens in France.
 As a unit of one of only four Flying Fortress groups in VIII Bomber Command during late 1942 and early 1943, the squadron participated in the development of the tactics that would be used throughout the air campaign against Germany.

 In 1943, the squadron began flying missions to Germany, participating in the first attack by American heavy bombers on a target in Germany, a raid on the submarine yards at Wilhelmshaven on 27 January 1943.
 From that time, it concentrated primarily on strategic bombardment of German industry, marshalling yards, and other strategic targets, including the ball bearing plants at Schweinfurt, shipyards at Bremen and an aircraft engine factory at Hamburg.

-On 20 December 1943 one of the squadron's planes, nicknamed the "Jersey Bounce" was hit by flak and lost two engines while attacking the target, causing the Fort to drop behind the formation.
+On 20 December 1943 one of the squadron's planes, named the Jersey Bounce was hit by flak and lost two engines while attacking the target, causing the Fort to drop behind the formation.
 Two 20 millimeter cannon shells exploded in the radio compartment, injuring Technical Sergeant Forrest L. Vosler, the radio operator-gunner.
 The first injuring him in the legs and thighs and the second striking is chest and also nearly blinding him.
 Sergeant Vosler continued to fire his gun at attacking fighters.
 He began to lapse in and out of consciousness, but (working by feel) managed to repair the radio so that emergency transmissions could be made.
 When the B-17 ditched, he managed to climb on the wing unaided and assist the badly wounded tail gunner until he could be loaded into one of the plane's dinghies.
 Sergeant Vosler was awarded the Medal of Honor for his actions.